mapbender/mapbender-documentation/en/customization/yaml.rst

 Applications can be exported as .json or .yml -file over the console.

-A YAML file that has been exported over the console can't be placed under app/config/application to be imported in a Mapbender installation.
+A YAML file that has been exported over the console cannot be placed under app/config/application to be imported in a Mapbender installation.
 The YAML format that is produced by exporting over the console is different from the YAML format of the files under app/config/application.
 The former is produced by a machine and the latter is code written by a developer.